evaliu2002/PetMyDog/README.md

    tests.
 3. Junit tests are located and can be added in main/back-end/src/test/java.
 4. Before running junit tests, make sure that Main.java is not running already.
 Otherwise, stop Main.java.

+#### Adding new tests

+To add a new test, navigate to `main/back-end/src/test`, and add the test to the appropriate test file.

+For naming conventions, we name the test based on the use case it will be testing.
+Each test should go into the corresponding Java test file for the method it is testing (ex: for testing getUserProfile in Main.java, we add our test to GetUserProfileTest.java).

 ## Front-end: